stvkoch/graphqlizejs/README.md

 }
 ```

+> To avoid collidions names of graphqlizejs generate types and your models/fields graphqlizejs will generate any internal names with underscore.
+Example: \_Count, \_inputs

 ### Simple Count Queries

 Each associate field has your own count field call by _underscore_ + _association name_ + _Count_ word.